roboflow/inference/docs/workflows/create_workflow_block.md

         * construction of the output, presented in lines `73-75` indicates two levels of nesting.
         First of all, block operates on batches, so it is expected to return list of outputs, one output for each input batch element.
-Addiotionally, this output element for each input batch element turns out to be nested batch - hence for each input iage and prediction, block generates list of outputs - elements of that list are dictionaries providing values for each declared output.
+Additionally, this output element for each input batch element turns out to be nested batch - hence for each input iage and prediction, block generates list of outputs - elements of that list are dictionaries providing values for each declared output.

     === "output dimensionality decrease"

-        In this example, the block visualises crops predictions and create tiles presenting all crops predictions in single output image.
+        In this example, the block visualises crops predictions and creates tiles presenting all crops predictions in single output image.

         ```{ .py linenums="1" hl_lines="31-33 35-37 54-55 68-69"}